exercism/csharp/reference/examples/new-concept-exercise-arrays.md

 ## Prequisites

-As an array is a collection type, it holds zero or more instances of another type.
-That means it _has_ to depend on one or more other types.
-In this exercise, we'll use the `int` data type for that, which is both interesting enough and easy to work with.
-The `int` data type is introduced in the `numbers-basic` concept.

 This Concept Exercise's prerequisites Concepts are:

 - `numbers-basic`: `int` values will be stored in the array and returned as output.